The 7 Best Ways to Track Employee Training Progress and Results

 Why Track Employee Training

-Accurate tracking of employee training progress provides you with objective data on training effectiveness.
-Without a clear understanding of how to keep track of training for employees, you can only guess about the impact that your training courses have and what shifts in employee behavior they have produced.
+Accurate tracking of employee training progress provides objective data on training effectiveness, ensuring that employees feel supported and engaged in their development.
+Without a clear understanding of how to keep track of training for employees, HR and training teams can only guess at the impact of training courses and the shifts in employee behavior they produce.

 Here are some of the things that training reports empower you to do: